GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 ---

-## ABOUT ME
+## ABOUT GREG

 ---

-### ABOUT ME
+### ABOUT GREG

-- I am a developer with 7 years of experience in frontend, backend, website developer, machine learning.
+- A developer with 7 years of experience in frontend, backend, website developer and machine learning.
-- I've worked everywhere from small companies (Mashwork 12 people) medium sized companies and large companies (Microsoft).
+- Worked everywhere from small companies (Mashwork 12 people) medium sized companies and large companies (Microsoft).
-- I've seen how people interact in organization and how to make things run cleanly.
+- Able to help people work well together in organizations and make things run cleanly.
-- I come with a lot of energy and I'm excited to see my clients succeed.
+- Always has a lot of energy and is always excited to see his clients succeed!

 ---

 ## Thanks!

 #### Thank you very much for your time.
-Get back to me soon!
+Contact me soon!